bluenote-1577/dbghaplo/README.md

-# dbghaplo - long-read haplotype phasing for diverse small sequences
+# dbghaplo - long-read haplotypes from mixtures of "small" sequences

 **dbghaplo** is a method that separates long reads (Nanopore or PacBio) of a mixture of sequences into groups with similar alleles.
 This is called "phasing" or "haplotyping".